-The John Carroll community encourages the reporting of crimes by recipients of behavior considered misconduct to University officials and if appropriate, law enforcement authorities.
+The John Carroll community encourages the reporting of crimes by recipients of behavior considered misconduct to University officials and if appropriate, outside law enforcement authorities.
 Sometimes, recipients of another student’s misconduct are hesitant to report to University officials because they are concerned that they themselves may be accused of policy violations, such as underage drinking.
 It is in the best interest of this community that all interpersonal violence offenses and other acts of violence are reported to University officials.
 To encourage reporting, it is the University’s practice to address minor policy violations related to the incident by a person reporting being the recipient of interpersonal violence or other acts of violence through informal means.

 Off Campus Cases

 The University reserves the right to investigate and subsequently take University action for behavior of John Carroll students in off campus situations when such behavior is believed to have an impact on the John Carroll community, e.g., alleged instances of criminal activity commencing on campus but relocated off campus; harassment of or assault on a University person; criminal activity involving a student, whether as an individual student or as a member of a University recognized organization; violations of city ordinances such as public intoxication, noise, and vandalism; student conduct violations in organized group living situations or in University owned housing.
 The decision to take action in such cases will be determined by the Dean of Students or designee.
-This provision is also applicable to students participating in service, studying abroad, participating in immersion trips, participating in student teaching or internships, and/or visiting other college/university campuses.
+This provision is also applicable to students participating in service, studying abroad, participating in immersion trips, participating in student teaching or internships, participating in conferences or retreats, and/or visiting other college/university campuses.